tangentsoft/pidp8i/README.md

     to your PiDP-8/I, and thus do not want video terminal style rubout processing.

+*   **--disable-os8-init** - Generate `SYS:INIT.TX` but do not display
+    it on OS/8 boot.
+Rather than disable the default on-boot init message, you may want to edit `media/os8/init.tx.in` to taste and rebuild.

 *   **--disable-os8-k12** - Leave out the Kermit-12 implementation
     normally installed to `RKA0:`